-We have requested to retire and decertify all Georgia Power-controlled coal units with the exception of Plant Bowen Units 3 & 4, which will continue to operate no later than 2035.
+In the Jan.
+31 IRP, we have requested to retire and decertify all Georgia Power-controlled coal units with the exception of Plant Bowen Units 3 & 4, which will continue to operate no later than 2035.
 Our plan includes the retirement of 12 total generation units, or more than 3,500 MW, by 2028.
 To facilitate this fleet transition, we would certify an additional 2,356 MW of capacity from natural gas power purchase agreements and significantly increase our renewable generation capacity.

 Providing customers with reliable service is at the center of our business.

 We are continuously investing in the power grid to make it smarter and more reliable.
 In the 2022 IRP, we have outlined additional investments and plans to continue to enhance the reliability and resilience of the state’s electrical grid system, including a multi-faceted approach developed to address future reliability needs associated with the retirement of coal units.